 I wrote this post the week I found out the gender of this baby.
 I wrote it without the intentions of publishing it.
 Then last night I sat at Gavin’s boys only tumbling class and looked around.
 I was surrounded in a sea of adorable little girls in leotards.
-His class had only 6 boys in it but ther building was filled with with hundreds of girls.
+His class had only 6 boys in it but the building was filled with hundreds of little girls.
 It’s a stadium set up and we sit on a platform looking down to observe so you see it all.
 There are waiting areas, computer tables, etc. The place is impressive.

 There I sat in the middle of it with tears streaming down my face.
 I know it’s a result of the pregnancy hormones that really pushed me over the edge but I sat there next to another mom with a little girl around Gavin’s age.
 Her mom was sitting there braiding her hair while they overlooked a sibling in another class.
 She had on an adorable purple sparkled leotard and she did the same to her american girl doll in the same leotard that looked just like her.
 It hit me at that moment that I would never experience that.

-I posted on facebook about my sadness and I realized that while I felt so guilty for being sad about something so amazing in my life I wasn’t the only one who went through it.
+I posted on Facebook about my sadness and I realized that while I felt so guilty for being sad about something so amazing in my life I wasn’t the only one who went through it.
 The reason I never planned on sharing my post was because I was scared of being judged.
 Of being told how lucky I should be to be blessed with the little boy I’m carrying and tried for years through failed fertility treatments that I was acting spoiled and ungrateful.
 Thing is I do feel lucky.
 I understand the gift I’ve been given.

 But while one dream was happening another dream is ending.
 The dream of having a little girl, a daughter.